bitembassy/home-node/misc/lightning-coinbase-backup.md

 ## Backup the c-lightning database with Keybase
-The c-lightning database should be backed-up on a regular basis so channels and their state can be restored in case of a data loss.

-> Note: we are using Keybase (which is relatively new) for encrypted cloud backups.
+The c-lightning database should be backed up on a regular basis so channels and their states can be restored in case of a data loss.
+Note: we are using Keybase (which is relatively new) for encrypted cloud backups.
 Make sure you feel comfortable with that and begin by installing the [app on your phone](https://keybase.io/download) and creating an account.

 ### Install Keybase
 ```